-Alexander signed up for service with the Royal Flying Corps in around November 1915 as a Private.
+Alexander signed up for service with the Royal Flying Corps on 29 November 1915 as a Private (Service Number: 7976).
 He trained as a pilot at the ‘Inns of Court’ Officer Training College then, as reported in ‘The Gazette‘ on 10 August 1916, “The undermentioned to be Temp 2nd Lieutenants with R. F. C… 5 August 1916 Private Alexander Burgess Anstey from Inns of Court O. T. C“

 Alexander was transferred to 35th Training Squadron on 4 November 1917 just before it relocated to Port Meadow.
 He was performing non-flying duties in January 1918 and had resumed flying duties by 12 February 1918, by which time he was a “dual control expert” and likely an instructor of other pilots.